webdew-logo-new_v2-1

 So data analysts always try to adopt new ways that help them to speed up their work and generate quality analysis.
 To do that, data analysts use Programming languages that are far more powerful than any other spreadsheet tool.
 Python and R are the most preferred programming languages for doing data analysis.

-Requirements to start programming
+Requirements to start Programming

 What you will require before starting the actual programming: